 Most countries are against it, although some choose not to strictly enforce their policies, allowing people to keep multiple passports by simply not declaring them.
 Others allow dual citizenship in restricted forms: the Philippines permits it for those who were born Filipino citizens, but not for naturalized Filipinos.
 South Korea allows children born to its nationals abroad to hold the passport of both their birth country and their parents.

 One reason why many Asian countries oppose dual nationality is a belief that it can create divided loyalties among citizens, said Jelena Dzankic, co-director of the Global Citizenship Observatory (GLOBALCIT), an international citizenship research network.
 "The reason why, historically and traditionally, countries have not been permissive of dual nationality is because, whom are you going to defend if the two of our countries go to war?" she said.
+Japan drafted its current nationality laws shortly after World War II, when many Japanese Americans were put in internment camps in the US; other dual citizens renounced their loyalty to the Japanese Emperor for their own safety, said Atsushi Kondo, a law professor at Japan's Meijo University.

 In one famous case, a US-born Japanese-American dual citizen worked in Japan for a company that oversaw American prisoners of war.
 Upon his return to the US after the war, he was sentenced to death on treason charges.
 He was eventually pardoned and deported to Japan -- but for decades afterward, Japanese lawmakers pointed to this case as an example of the conflicting obligations that came with dual nationality.
+Tomoya Kawakita, a Japanese-American dual citizen who was charged with treason in the United States, photographed on November 17, 1952.

 Los Angeles Examiner/USC Libraries/Corbis/Getty Images